Sentorii/Sentorii/README.md

 ## Contributing
 This is an open-source project, and suggestions are appreciated.
 Currently, this is a personal project, but we will update this section when we are ready to invite contributors.
-More information for when you want to start contributing can be found in [CONTRIBUTING.md](CONTRIBUTING.md)
+More information for when you want to start contributing can be found in [CONTRIBUTING](CONTRIBUTING)

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).